Ancestral celestial Douwes formula

 explanation same name/not same name

 See page: SAME NAME/NOT SAME NAME, which is part of the logarithm method.
-In this section, we do not use the rule of signs.
+In this section, we do not use the Rule of Signs.

 decorative image: ship at anchor

-backgroud photo of the sea: author unknown
+Background photo of the sea: author unknown

 Ancestral celestial Douwes formula: